Hailey Bieber's Nail Artist Spills Her Top 5 Manicure Tips

 When building a nail polish collection, you might be wondering what exact nail polish someone like Ganzorigt is using on celebs like Bieber.
 Turns out, her kit is almost exclusively OPI brand polishes, specifically the most classic shades that are foolproof.
 What you need is a good neutral, black or brown, and red.

-"My favorite neutral nail polishes are OPI Bubble Bath (sheer pink), OPI Put It In Neutral (cream pink), and OPI Bare My Soul (sheer brown-toned pink)," she says.
-"Then the other nail polish colors I reach for the most would probably be black, red, [and] brown: Black Onyx, Lincoln Park After Dark, Big Apple Red, Cliffside Karaoke, and Malaga Wine are my go-to colors for winter."
+"My favourite neutral nail polishes are OPI Bubble Bath (sheer pink), OPI Put It In Neutral (cream pink), and OPI Bare My Soul (sheer brown-toned pink)," she says.
+"Then the other nail polish colours I reach for the most would probably be black, red, [and] brown: Black Onyx, Lincoln Park After Dark, Big Apple Red, Cliffside Karaoke, and Malaga Wine are my go-to colours for winter."

 Advertisement